Lego Star Wars: The Complete Saga

 Enabled Chapter Count

-Choose how many randomly picked chapters from Allowed Chapters should be enabled.
-If there are fewer allowed chapters than the count to enable, all the allowed chapters will be enabled.
+Choose how many chapters will exist in your slot.
+Chapters, other than the Starting Chapter and Goal Chapter, if enabled, will be randomly picked from the Allowed Chapters list.
+If there are fewer allowed chapters than the count to enable, all the allowed chapters will be enabled, and the count will be reduced to the maximum possible.

 This is a range option.